Ars-Digitale/java-21-study-guide/docs/module-05/streams.md

-# Java Streams — Certification-Grade Deep Dive (Java 21)
+# Java Streams (Java 21)

 This chapter provides an in deep treatment of the Java Streams API as defined in Java 21.

-It focuses on conceptual correctness, execution model, edge cases, performance implications, and common traps frequently tested in professional Java certifications.
+It focuses on conceptual correctness, execution model, edge cases, performance implications, and common traps.

 ##  1. What Is a Stream (And What It Is Not)